 Every season attracts up to 3500 climbers trying to conquer the summit.
 However, only 40 to 50% of the climbers manage to successfully reach the mountain’s summit.
-That’s why it is important that you are ready for the challenge (check here to find what to do to prepare yourself for mountain climbing) including finding the right climbing gear (check here to find out what climbing gear is best for you).
+That’s why it is important that you are ready for the challenge (check here to find what to do to prepare yourself for mountain climbing) including finding the right climbing gear.

 The high altitude adds to the difficulty of the climb, which is why the summit success rate is half of the climbers who attempt to reach to the top.